aluedtke7/piradio/README.md

 interferences in the speakers.
 I bought the noise filter (ground loop isolator, the black round tube at the bottom of the photo) from a big american online warehouse.

-It's also possible to connect a Bluetooth speaker to the raspberry pi, but I haven't tried that (yet).
+It's also possible to connect a Bluetooth speaker to the raspberry pi, but that is documented in the [readme of the Raspi Zero W](doc/raspi_zero.md).

 ### Software
 The software is written in GO (1.14) and it uses the `mplayer` for the heavy lifting part (music streaming etc.).